 As well as being able to remortgage the home that you live in, you are able to release money from other houses you may own, this includes any buy to let property you may have, second homes or holiday homes.
 The remortgaging process for these different types of property is very similar although the choice of mortgage lender or mortgage deals available may be slightly different and more targeted specifically to that type of property.

 Equity Release SchemesUsing a remortgage to release equity from your home isn`t the only scheme available to free up funds from your property.
 We have access to a selection of competitive equity release schemes.
 Although they sound similar, and essentially they have the same affect of raising funds against your property there are some key differences between releasing equity from your property via a remortgage and doing the same but with an equity release scheme.
 Most importantly equity release schemes command certain criteria for them to be available to you.
 Among other criteria that can vary from lender to lender, you have to be over the age of 55 to even qualify for an equity release or lifetime mortgage as they can often be referred to.

 So what makes them different?
-An equity release scheme is where you borrow money against the value of your home, but unlike a normal remortgage where you pay the loan back over a term, here you can pay nothing back or just pay the interest ongoing (known as a lifetime interest only mortgage) until your home is sold, either after your death or if you go into a care home.
+An equity release scheme is where you borrow money against the value of your home, but unlike a normal remortgage where you pay the loan back over a term, here you can pay nothing back or just pay the interest ongoing (known as a retirement interest only mortgage / R.I.O.) until your home is sold, either after your death or if you go into a care home.
 This is a lifetime mortgage.
 To understand the features and risks, ask for a personalised illustration.
 For more information regarding equity release schemes and whether you might qualify, give us a call or enquire on line and one of our qualified advisers will talk through your options without any obligation.

 Can You Release Equity From Your House?